 The 2020 Jeep Grand Cherokee has mediocre safety scores and equipment.

 With mediocre safety scores and active-safety features still optional, we give the 2020 Grand Cherokee a 5 out of 10 here.
 (Read more about how we rate cars.)

 While the all-wheel-drive model receives five stars overall, the rear-wheel-drive model only manages four stars from the federal government due to its three-star rollover rating, and both get just four stars for frontal crash tests.
+(We normally would award a point for five stars and deduct one for four stars overall, but have done neither here given these results.)
 The IIHS had similar concerns for the 2019 model, giving just a “Marginal” score for the driver-side front-overlap test and “Acceptable” and “Poor” ratings for the Grand Cherokee’s two headlight options.

-For 2020, Jeep has made active safety features like automatic emergency braking, active lane control, and automatic high-beam headlights available on even the base Laredo model, but for over $33,000 to start, these features should be standard by now.
+For 2020, Jeep has made active safety features like automatic emergency braking, active lane control, and automatic high-beam headlights available on even the base Laredo model at low cost, but for over $33,000 to start, these features should be standard by now.
 Blind-spot monitors are standard, as are rear parking sensors.

 2020 Jeep Grand Cherokee